mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *you just don't luck into things as much as you'd like to think you do. you build step by step, whether it's friendships or opportunities.*
+> *we should not have to push you to work hard, you should work hard because you want to be a great player.*

 </div>
 <!-- quote-end -->